-That the Finance & Administration Advisory Committee recommend the Draft 2023 Budget to the Board of Directors for consideration and circulation to member municipalities for comment; And, direct staff to identify options for cost savings to the municipal operating and capital levies, to be presented to the Board for consideration.
+That the Finance & Administration Advisory Committee recommend the Draft 2023 Budget to the Board of Directors for consideration and circulation to member municipalities for comment.

 1.0 TOTAL BUDGET

 The proposed 2023 budget is \$5,963,486 as shown in Table 1.
 Details of the Draft 2023 Budget are contained in Attachment 2.